-PegIntron (peginterferon alfa-2b) is made from human proteins that help the body fight viral infections.
+PegIntron is made from human proteins that help the body fight viral infections.

-Do not use PegIntron and ribavirin if you are pregnant, or if you are a man and your sexual partner is pregnant.
-Prevent pregnancy while using this medicine, and for at least 6 months after you stop using it.
+You should not use PegIntron with ribavirin if you are pregnant, or if you are a man whose sex partner is pregnant.
+Use effective birth control to prevent pregnancy while taking ribavirin and for at least 6 months after your last dose.

 Before taking this medicine

-To make sure PegIntron is safe for you, tell your doctor if you have:
+PegIntron can worsen a medical condition you already have.
+To make sure PegIntron is safe for you, tell your doctor if you have ever had:

-cirrhosis, hepatitis B, or liver problems other than hepatitis C;
+liver problems other than hepatitis B or C;

 kidney disease (or if you are on dialysis);